2600hz/kazoo5/doc/engineering/erlang-documentation.md

 ## State of EDoc script

-Just like state of doc for API endpoints, [state of EDoc](https://github.com/2600hz/kazoo/blob/master/scripts/state-of-edoc.escript) will run EDoc on all non-test Kazoo Erlang file to make sure that the EDoc can read/parse and creates documentation.
+Just like state of doc for API endpoints, [state of EDoc](https://github.com/2600hz/kazoo/blob/master/scripts/state-of-edoc.escript) will run EDoc on all non-test {% BRAND_NAME %} Erlang file to make sure that the EDoc can read/parse and creates documentation.
 This script runs in CI as well.

 If EDoc is failing, usually it says which line of the comment is problematic, so you can fix it.